KevCui/hugo-uno-dark/README.md

 **I am no longer activly maintaing this theme, I will try to check out pull requests if possible**

-hugo-uno
+hugo-uno-dark
 ========

-A responsive hugo theme with awesome font's, charts and light-box galleries, the theme is based on [Uno](https://github.com/daleanthony/Uno) for ghost.
+The dark side of uno, a responsive hugo theme with awesome font's, charts and light-box galleries, the theme is based on [Uno](https://github.com/daleanthony/Uno) for ghost.
 A example site is available at [hugouno.fredrikloch.me](http://hugouno.fredrikloch.me)

 A Swedish translation is available in the branch feature/swedish